openhab-scripters/openhab-helper-libraries/Sphinx/Guides/Triggers.rst

                 System started

-    For builds prior to snapshot S1566, you can run rules on openHAB start or file reload by calling the rule.
+    For builds prior to snapshot S1566, which cannot use the StartupTrigger, you can run rules on openHAB start and file reload by calling the rule function directly.
-    You should create a function at the end of file called ``scriptLoaded`` and put the calls to your rules in that.
+    You should create a function at the end of file called ``scriptLoaded`` and put the calls to your rules in that function.
     Here is an example of how to do that:

     .. tabs::